zwave-js/node-zwave-js/docs/api/controller.md

 Returns the Z-Wave library version that is supported by the controller hardware.

+> [!WARNING]
-**Note:** This property is only defined after the controller interview!
+> This property is only defined after the controller interview!

 ### `type`